konflux-ci/architecture/ADR/00xx-component-references.md

 * The child image Component declares that it embeds a reference to the parent image Component, by way of a new `ComponentEmbedding` CR.
 * [integration-service] will always skip testing for parent image update builds, will never promote them, or use them to initiate Releases, but it will promote them to the global candidate list.
 * [build-service] will propagate digest references as a PR to the child image Component repo, by analyzing the available `ComponentEmbedding` CRs in the workspace.
-* [integration-service] will post followup checks on the normal component PRs saying “don’t merge this” until the parent image update is merged.
+The PR that it files must be submitted in such a way that it appears in the same PR Group as the triggering PR submitted by a user.
-* When the parent image PR is merged, [build-service] will update the PRs it originally filed to say “no more dependency here” and potentially rebase the PRs to trigger a new build (or use /retest).
+* When the parent image PR is merged, [build-service] will update the PRs it originally filed to take them out of "Draft" to indicate that they are safe to merge now as long as there are no other unmerged triggering PRs in the same group.
+It may potentially rebase the PRs to trigger a new build or use `/retest`.

 Think about branches:

 * User team updates parent image with branch update-2023-06-07 (or whatever).
-* [build-service] uses that same branch (update-2023-06-07) everywhere it propagates the digest to.
+* [build-service] uses that branch name as a prefix in the branch names that it chooses (update-2023-06-07/<suffix>) everywhere it propagates the digest to.
-* The branch doesn't have much effect in this scenario.

 ### OLM Operators, with components in different repos